adrianedirisinghe1989/adrianedirisinghe1989/README.md

   Hi there  👋
 - I currently work as a Fuel Analyst.
 I got my Bachelor's Degree in Business Finance.
 After graduating I worked in 3 different accounting firms.
 I'm looking to grow my analytical skills.

 - 🌱 Skilled in Java, SQL and WebAPI using SpringBoot.
-Currently learning Pyhton and AWS.
+Currently learning Python and AWS.
  I finished a backend software program with Promineo Tech in Jan.
 I'm currenly now taking Big Data Engineering and I plan on graduating this coming August 2023. 🎓

 - 📫 How to reach me at: